gohugoio/hugo/content/getting-started/installing.md

 3. **Building from Source.** Building from source is the most work.
 The advantage of building from source is that you don't have to wait for a release to add features or bug fixes.
 The disadvantage is that you need to spend more time managing the setup, which is manageable but requires more time than the preceding two options.

 {{% note %}}
-Since building from source is appealing to more seasoned command line users, this guide will focus more on installing Hugo via Homebrew or Tarball.
+Since building from source is appealing to more seasoned command line users, this guide will focus more on installing Hugo via Homebrew and Tarball.
 {{% /note %}}

 ### Installing Hugo with Brew